ubccpsc/310/project/Deliverable1.md

 - Valid courses will always be in JSON format.
 - Each JSON file represents a course and can contain zero or more course sections.
 - A valid dataset has to contain **at least one valid course section** that meets the requirements above.
+- Any invalid files can be skipped over.

 **Reading and Parsing the Dataset**